-Figure above.
+The figure below (a) shows four electrons in the valence shell of a semiconductor forming covalent bonds to four other atoms.
+This is a flattened, easier to draw, version of Figure above.
 All electrons of an atom are tied up in four covalent bonds, pairs of shared electrons.
 Electrons are not free to move about the crystal lattice.
 Thus, intrinsic, pure, semiconductors are relatively good insulators as compared to metals.

 Thermal energy may occasionally free an electron from the crystal lattice as in Figure above (b).
 This electron is free for conduction about the crystal lattice.
 When the electron was freed, it left an empty spot with a positive charge in the crystal lattice known as a hole.
 This hole is not fixed to the lattice; but, is free to move about.
 The free electron and hole both contribute to conduction about the crystal lattice.
 That is, the electron is free until it falls into a hole.
 This is called recombination.
 If an external electric field is applied to the semiconductor, the electrons and holes will conduct in opposite directions.
 Increasing temperature will increase the number of electrons and holes, decreasing the resistance.
 This is opposite of metals, where resistance increases with temperature by increasing the collisions of electrons with the crystal lattice.
 The number of electrons and holes in an intrinsic semiconductor are equal.
 However, both carriers do not necessarily move with the same velocity with the application of an external field.
-Another way of stating this is that the mobility is not the same for electrons and holes.
+Another way of stating this is that mobility is not the same for electrons and holes.

 Pure semiconductors, by themselves, are not particularly useful.
-Though, semiconductors must be refined to a high level of purity as a starting point prior the addition of specific impurities.
+Though, semiconductors must be refined to a high level of purity as a starting point prior to the addition of specific impurities.

 Semiconductor material pure to 1 part in 10 billion, may have specific impurities added at approximately 1 part per 10 million to increase the number of carriers.
-The addition of a desired impurity to a semiconductor is known as doping.
-Doping increases the conductivity of a semiconductor so that it is more comparable to a metal than an insulator.
+The addition of the desired impurity to a semiconductor is known as doping.
+Doping increases the conductivity of a semiconductor so that it is more comparable to metal than an insulator.